Replica Symmetry Breaking without Replicas: Kernel filtration

 if $N$ is chosen large enough (we denoted by $\left\Vert \,\cdot\,\right\Vert _{TV}$ the total variation\footnote{Given two measures $\mu\,,\nu:S\rightarrow\left[0,1\right]$ and some $A\subseteq S$ the \textit{total variation distance} between $\mu$ and $\nu$ is given by the formula $\left\Vert {\textstyle \mu-\nu}\right\Vert _{TV}=2\,\sup_{A}|\mu(A)-\nu(A)|$.}).
 For example, in the case $|K|=2$ we can write

 \end{lem*} \begin{proof} It is essentially a measure theoretic version of the Szemeredi Regularity Lemma, see Chapter 9.2 and 9.3 of \cite{Lovasz} for a detailed review.
-A proof of Eq.s (\ref{eq:DECOMP1}) and (\ref{eq:DECOMP1-1}) can be found in the first part of \cite{ACO-1}, after the statements of Theorem 2.2 and Corollaries 2.3-2.5. \end{proof} The above result tells us that for any measure $\mu$ describing a system of variables with finite set $\Omega$ of inner states we can decompose our sample space $\Omega^{N}$ into a finite number $n\left(\epsilon,|K|\right)$ of regular disjoint subsets $S_{\alpha}$, $1\leq\alpha\leq n\left(\epsilon,|K|\right)$ plus one irregular $S_{0}$ with $\mu\left(S_{0}\right)\leq\epsilon$ such that for any regular subset $S_{\alpha}$ the marginals of $\mu^{\alpha}$ over a randomly chosen set $K$ can be approximated by a product measure in the sense of Eq. (\ref{eq:DECOMP1}).
-Surprisingly, the number $n\left(\epsilon,|K|\right)$ of such regular subsets only depends on $k$, $\left|\Omega\right|$ and the level of precision $\epsilon$ we want to achieve for our approximation, and it does not depend on the size $N$ of the system.
+A proof of Eq.s (\ref{eq:DECOMP1-2}) and (\ref{eq:DECOMP1-1-1}) can be found in the first part of \cite{ACO-1}, after the statements of Theorem 2.2 and Corollaries 2.3-2.5. \end{proof} This result tells us that for any measure $\mu$ that describes a system of variables with finite set $\Omega$ of inner states we can decompose our sample space $\Omega^{V}$ into a finite number $n\left(\epsilon,|K|\right)$ of regular disjoint subsets $S_{\alpha}$, $1\leq\alpha\leq n\left(\epsilon,|K|\right)$ plus one irregular $S_{0}$ with $\mu\left(S_{0}\right)\leq\epsilon$ such that for any regular subset $S_{\alpha}$ the layers of $\mu^{\alpha}$ over a randomly chosen set $K$ can be approximated by a product measure in the sense of Eq. (\ref{eq:DECOMP1-2}).
+Surprisingly, the number $n\left(\epsilon,|K|\right)$ of such regular subsets only depends on $|K|$, $\left|\Omega\right|$ and the level of precision $\epsilon$ we want to achieve for our approximation, and it does not depend on the size $N$ of the system.
+This and many other results can be obtained by noticing that both probability measures and graphs can be exactly encoded into kernel functions.
+For example, in \cite{ACO-1,ACO2,ACO4} a new distance on $\mathcal{P}\left(\Omega^{V}\right)$ based on Graph Theory is introduced to characterize Gibbs Measures directly in the thermodynamic limit. \begin{defn*} \textit{(Cut Distance) Let $M$, $W$ be two kernels and let $\theta=(\theta_{1},\theta_{2})$ be a pair of measure preserving maps.
+We call Cut Norm the positive quantity